icon__logo-c

 How?

-The amount of money that small businesses throw into Pay-Per-Click ads willy nilly – without creating tailor-made, professionally written landing pages – deeply saddens me.
+The amount of money that businesses throw into pay-per-click ads willy-nilly – without creating tailor-made, professionally written landing pages – deeply saddens me.

 Sniff sniff.

-So why not fork out a little extra at the get-go and fill your landing pages with juicy, branded, expertly-crafted, high-converting sales copy – instead of wasting boatloads of money on low-converting PPC ads?
+So why not invest a little extra up front for landing pages brimming with juicy, branded, high-converting copy instead of watching budget-busting PPC ads underperform?

-PS.
+P.S.
 I hope your phone’s in sight.
 Because there’s only 2.25 minutes to go – and I can sense you’re starting to understand the true value of a great copywriter.
-Correct?
+Am I right?

 Content marketing is super important these days.
 And increasingly so.

-The fact that you’re here now, devouring this post, is a fine example of how blogs can be used as a powerful tool to attract visitors to your site, expose your brand to large audiences, establish yourself as a thought leader in your niche and rapidly grow your email list (yes, go on – pop your details in that opt-in box on the right now!).
+The fact that you’re here now, devouring this post, is a fine example of how blogs can be used as a powerful tool to attract visitors to your site, expose your brand to large audiences, establish yourself as a thought leader in your niche, and rapidly grow your email list (yes, go on – pop your details in that opt-in box at the bottom of the page right now!).

 But ask yourself this: